Maschina/AutoMotionStudio/PRIVACY.md

 This privacy notice for Robert Hahn ("we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 Download and use our mobile application (AutoMotion Studio), or any other application of ours that links to this privacy notice
 Engage with us in other related ways, including any sales, marketing, or events Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at maschina@mailbox.org.
+If you still have any questions or concerns, please contact us at hello@automationstudio.app.

 ## SUMMARY OF KEY POINTS